-A coalition of community nonprofits, school administrators, police officers, and health professionals, MVLA Challenge Team meets monthly to focus on the challenges faced by underserved, at-risk youth.
-At their June 2015 meeting, representatives from local nonprofit, ALearn, and local schools districts realized they shared a similar problem - many unfilled seats for their academic summer programs.
+A coalition of community nonprofits, school administrators, police officers, and health professionals, the MVLA Challenge Team meets monthly to focus on the challenges faced by underserved, at-risk youth.
+At their June 2015 meeting, representatives from local nonprofit, ALearn, and local school districts realized they shared a similar problem - many unfilled seats for their academic summer programs.

-The Challenge Team decided to address this issue and with the help of an LACF grant, the Summer Learning Initiative was launched.
+The Challenge Team decided to address this issue, and with the help of an LACF grant, the Summer Learning Initiative was launched.

-Action items were identified including an earlier definition of summer classes, program and schedule coordination with local nonprofits, and better communication at each school to get the word out to English learner families.
+Action items were identified, including an earlier definition of summer classes, program and schedule coordination with local nonprofits, and better communication at each school to get the word out to English learner families.

 Excited with the results, SLI groups convened again to address an additional issue - parents reluctant to enroll their children in a morning summer school program because of no daycare in the afternoon.

 The Challenge Team worked with local recreation and teen centers to provide students with transportation to fun athletic and social afternoon programs, keeping them safe and engaged throughout the day.